ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 #### Spring data jdbc
-When you use spring data jdbc, this will also help you with creating your database.
+When you use spring data jdbc, this will also help you with creating the data structure of your project.
-When you write spring data jdbc, like spring data jpa, you need to define a model and this model will be translated to create a database structure.
+With spring data jdbc, like spring data jpa, you need to define a model and this model will be translated to create a database structure.
 This model is somewhat different than the model of spring data jpa and you need to follow some other rules.
 Before the explanation of the practical differences, you should know why the developers of spring data jdbc made most of the changes to this spring data framework.
-They wanted to make a framework that is more understandable than spring data jpa and helps you with creating a better data design.
+They wanted to make a framework that is more understandable than spring data jpa and that helps you with creating a better data design.
 Therefore they tried to implements some concepts of DDD.

-The first big difference is that we work with aggregates instead of entities.
+The first big difference is that we work with an aggregate structure on top of the entity structure which is used in spring data jpa.
-If you don't know this concept or why it is useful, you can check some very good article about this: Effective Aggregate Design by Vaugn Vernon. https://dddcommunity.org/library/vernon_2011/
+If you don't know this concept or why it is useful, you can check some very good article about this: Effective Aggregate Design by Vaugn Vernon. https://dddcommunity.org/library/vernon_2011/ Basically we group different entities together which have a strong coupling and we call them aggregates.
+The top entity of the aggregate is called the aggregate root.
+There are some other rules that needs to be followed:
+An entity can only be part of 1 aggregate and all relations inside an aggregate need to be unidirectional and the aggregate root need to manage the top relation.

+This means that by following links starting from the aggregate root, every entity inside the aggregate can be found.
-Because we use aggregates we don't want a table for each class/entity, but one for each aggregate.
+Because of this, we do not need a repository for each entity like in spring data jpa, but only for the aggregate roots.

-We link classes together to form an aggregate with at the top the aggregate root, by using object references and the @ManyToOne annotation.
+To link entity classes together to form an aggregate, you need to use object references.
-This makes it easy to define boundaries of the aggregate.
-If a class can't reach another class by using object references than they are not part of the same aggregate.
-We can link aggregates together by using the id's of the aggregate roots.
+Entity classes inside an aggregate can only have one-to-one relationships and one-to-many relationships.
+If you have a one-to-one relationship your entity only needs an object reference to the other object.
+When you have a one-to-many relationship your entity needs to contain a collection of object references.
+To create relations to entities outside the aggregate, id's need to be used to get a low coupling between these classes.

-When spring data jdbc is used, @Entity annotations don't need to be used.
+A big difference in creating the domain model that is used in spring data jdbc versus spring data jpa is that no @Entity and no relation annotations like @OneToMany need to be used.
-When a class is used in a repository, spring data jdbc knows this is an aggregate root.
+Spring data jdbc knows a class is an aggregate root when it contains a repository for that class.
-Aggregate roots can also contain references to other classes, if they do, spring data jdbc knows that these are part of the aggregate.

-You should also notice that only the @OneToMany and @OneToOne relations are supported in spring data jdbc.
-This is done according to the theory behind aggregates.
-If spring data jdbc would allow to use @ManyToMany or @ManyToOne relations then it would be possible to reference aggregate root object from its child objects.
-This would make it more unstructured than when only @OneToMany relations are allowed.
-Again we don't use annotations to define what kind of relation it is, but it is implied when we use collections or reference another class.
+And because of the rules that the aggregate entities are connected through object references, spring data jdbc also knows what the aggregates are and create a database structure that corresponds to this structure.

 In the following example you can see 2 aggregate roots RentalCompany and Car.
 Rental is part of the aggregate of RentalCompany.
+This domain model will also be used in the other examples inside this article to compare the differences between the three frameworks.

 ##### Example: